-There are more fine grained controls than --recurse-all available.
+There are more fine grained controls than --follow-imports available.
 Consider the output of nuitka --help.

 In case you have a plugin directory, i.e. one which cannot be found by recursing after normal import statements via the PYTHONPATH (which would be the recommended way), you can always require that a given directory shall also be included in the executable:

 python -m nuitka --follow-imports --include-plugin-directory=plugin_dir program.py

 If you don't do any dynamic imports, simply setting your PYTHONPATH at compilation time will be sufficient for all your needs normally.

 Use --include-plugin-directory only if you make __import__() calls that Nuitka cannot predict, because they e.g. depend on command line parameters.
 Nuitka also warns about these, and point to the option.

 The resulting binary still depends on CPython and used C extension modules being installed.

 If you want to be able to copy it to another machine, use --standalone and copy the created program.dist directory and execute the program.exe (Windows) or program (other platforms) put inside.

 If you want to compile a single extension module, all you have to do is this:

 python -m nuitka --module some_module.py

 It's left as an exercise to the reader, to find out what happens if both are present.

-The option --recurse-all and other variants work as well, but the included modules will only become importable after you imported the some_module name.
+The option --follow-imports and other variants work as well, but the included modules will only become importable after you imported the some_module name.

 If you need to compile a whole package and embed all modules, that is also feasible, use Nuitka like this:

 python -m nuitka --module some_package --include-package=some_package